 Whether its collaborating on research to move fields forward, troubleshooting design challenges to move products to market faster, or matching our students with leading institutions for co-ops, internships or employment, we maintain deep ties with some of the world’s largest engineering and science firms—and some of the smallest (but most promising) startups.
 Learn more about our industry partnerships >>

 Cleveland is the place to engineer.
 Our location is one of our strongest assets.
 With a population of about 2 million people, situated within 500 miles (800 km) of almost half the U.S. population, Cleveland is a global hub for technology, manufacturing and health care.
-Case Western Reserve sits in the heart of it all: within University Circle—a one-mile square block with world-class cultural institutions, entertainment, sports, industry, parks and more.
+Case Western Reserve sits in the heart of it all: within University Circle (voted Best Arts District in the country by USA Today)—a one-mile square block with world-class cultural institutions, entertainment, sports, industry, parks and more.